-Big Bang Education’s Year 5 Physical Sciences program has been designed to help teachers achieve the Australian Curriculum science understanding in Physical Sciences:
+Big Bang Education’s Properties of Light workshop program has been designed to help teachers achieve the Australian Curriculum science understanding in Physical Sciences for Year 5:

 - Light from a source forms shadows and can be absorbed, reflected and refracted (ACSSU080).